 3. Never leave your food out around camp.

-All kinds of animals will be attracted to your food (from small ones like raccoons to large ones like bears, depending on where you are).
+All kinds of wild animals will be attracted to your food (from small ones like raccoons to large ones like bears, depending on where you are).

 So, don’t leave food or trash around your camp, or in your tent at any time, and especially while you sleep.